mlswg/mls-architecture/draft-ietf-mls-architecture.md

 that are not accessible to the client.
 Compromise of a member removed from a group does not affect the security of messages sent after their removal.
-Messages sent during the client's membership are also secure as long as the client has properly implemented the MLS deletion schedule.
+Messages sent during the client's membership are also secure as long as the client has properly implemented the MLS deletion schedule, which calls for the secrets used to encrypt or decrypt a message to be deleted after use, along with any secrets that could be used to derive them.

 ## Parallel Groups